 \subsubsection{Feature extraction}

-Multi-scale features contain diverse low-level information, which have been proved to be effective for IQA\cite{DeepSim}\cite{HyperIQA}.
-Meantime, neurology also proves that HVS can add details into distortion areas through feedback connection.
-The property of HVS contributes to quality perception.
-Thus, multi-scale features combined with feedback mechanism have greater gain for IQA.
-In this paper, REQA adopts a ResNet50\cite{ResNet} to acquire multi-scale features.
-Specifically, we remove global average pooling layers and fully connected layers of ResNet50, and initialize corresponding network parameters using pretrained model in ImageNet\cite{ImageNet}.
-Finally, multi-scale features $fm_{1}, fm_{2}, fm_{3}$ are extracted from $conv2\_{10}$, $conv3\_{12}$, $conv4\_{18}$ layers respectively.
+Multi-scale features contain diverse low-level information, which has been proved to be effective for IQA\cite{DeepSim}\cite{HyperIQA}.
+Following \cite{HyperIQA, SGD, GraphIQA}, REQA adopts the ResNet-50\cite{ResNet} as the backbone to acquire multi-scale features.
+Specifically, we remove global average pooling layers and fully connected layers of ResNet-50, and initialize corresponding network parameters using pretrained model in ImageNet.
+Finally, multi-scale features $fm_{1}, fm_{2}$, and $fm_{3}$ are extracted from $conv2\_{10}$, $conv3\_{12}$, $conv4\_{18}$ layers, respectively.